KI-labs/show-cases/pages/ocr_poc.md

 ### Future steps

-In general, *Where weight* solution can be extended to extract any specific information from a technical drawing: like the name of an element, a date, an author, key-value pairs, etc.
+In general, *Where Weight* solution can be extended to extract any specific information from a technical drawing: like the name of an element, a date, an author, key-value pairs, etc.

 It's also possible to automate data extraction to scale document processing workflow and/or add some addition preprocessing steps to achieve better quality in recognition, for example, orientation detection, image rotation, etc.